So you're in your 20s, and you've started to notice that something's going on with your hair.

 If you're unsure what's causing your hair loss, think back on the past three months and consider if you've been under an unusual amount of stress, or made any big changes to your diet or lifestyle.

-Regardless of what's causing your hair loss, it's still best to seek advice from a Pilot doctor to come up with a personalised treatment plan.
+Regardless of what's causing your hair loss, it's still best to seek advice from a Pilot practitioner to come up with a personalised treatment plan.

 When it comes to hair loss, the best treatment is early intervention and prevention.